mueslimak3r/jellyfin-deluge-openvpn-server/README.md

 # Step 1, set up openvp split tunnel

 Follow the tutorial below to set up a split tunnel for openvpn.
 This works by creating a new user called "vpn" and routing all its services through openvpn.
-This is the easier method I could find to run only deluge through a vpn while the other services (deluge web-ui, jellyfin, caddy, etc) run and are networked normally
+This is the easiest method I could find to run only deluge through a vpn while the other services (deluge web-ui, jellyfin, caddy, etc) are networked normally

 https://www.htpcguides.com/force-torrent-traffic-vpn-split-tunnel-debian-8-ubuntu-16-04/